 What is Phantom Rent?

 We’ve shown you how purchasing a new condominium unit differs significantly from buying a resale unit.
-Ensure you have the financing in place you buy new, and be prepared to wait a few months – or, in some cases, for your closing date.
+Ensure you have financing in place if you buy new, and be prepared to wait a few months – or, in some cases, for your closing date.